ChandanPolai/Snake-game/Readme.md

 🐍If you'd like to contribute to the project, here's how you can help:

-Report Bugs: Submit bug reports through the GitHub issues.
+➡️Report Bugs: Submit bug reports through the GitHub issues.
-Enhancement Requests: Share your ideas for new features or improvements.
+➡️Enhancement Requests: Share your ideas for new features or improvements.
-Code Contributions: Fork the repository, make changes, and submit pull requests.
+➡️Code Contributions: Fork the repository, make changes, and submit pull requests.

 ## Acknowledgements
 Sound effects from [https://mixkit.co/].